 Ampacity is the current that a conductor can carry continuously under the conditions of use without exceeding its temperature rating.

 According to the NEC, nominal conductor ampacity at 30°C is determined by the conductor material (copper or aluminum), size, insulation type, and application (direct burial, conduit, or free air).
 In NEC, table 310.15(B)(16) (formerly 310.16) is used to look up the ampacity rating for any conductor.

 Ambient Temperature Derating

-Temperature affects conductor’s ampacity; nominal ampacity is derated (reduced) when ambient temperature are higher than the nominal 30°C. Temperature-based ampacity correction factors can be found in NEC table 310.15(B)(2)(a).
-The correction factor is then multiplied by the nominal ampacity (found on table 310.15(B)(16) to calculate the derated ampacity.
+Temperature affects conductor’s ampacity; nominal ampacity is derated (reduced) when ambient temperature is higher than the nominal 30°C. Temperature-based ampacity correction factors can be found in NEC table 310.15(B)(2)(a).
+The correction factor is then multiplied by the nominal ampacity (found in table 310.15(B)(16) to calculate the derated ampacity.
 Therefore, for a certain current-carrying capacity rating, the size of the required conductor must be increased to account for higher temperature deratings.

 Number of Conductors Derating

 Since most PV systems consist of multiple PV source circuits that run to the combiner box, more than three current-carrying conductors can be run together in a conduit or a raceway for longer than 24′′.
 In this case, conductor ampacities must be further derated by an additional correction factor that can be applied to the temperature-corrected ampacity using NEC table 310.15(B)(3)(a), where designers can look up the corresponding ampacity correction factor based on the number of current-carrying conductors.

 Why is it needed to derate the ampacity when more than three current-carrying conductors are installed together?